JabRef/jabref/docs/decisions/0036-use-textarea-for-chat-content.md

 parent: Decision Records
 ---

-# Use TextArea for chat message content
+# Use TextArea for Chat Message Content

 ## Context and Problem Statement